By using our website, you agree to our use of cookies (Visit our privacy policy).

 Ashly Burch, one of the most well-known female voice actors in video games, has appeared in popular anime like Steins; Gate and Attack on Titan, as well as a number of games including Horizon Zero Dawn, Life Is Strange, and The Outer Worlds.

-Furthermore, both consumers and developers are responding to new technologies and new ways of playing.
+Both consumers and developers are responding to new technologies and new ways of playing.

-This expands the gaming audience and leads to new types of games, including those that are free to play and earn money through micro-transactions.
+This expands the audience and leads to new types of games, including those that are free to play and earn money through micro-transactions.

-While Google Stadia didn’t live up to its expectations, it’s only a matter of time before cloud gaming takes on a larger share of the market.
+While Google Stadia didn’t live up to expectations, it’s only a matter of time before cloud gaming takes on a larger share of the market.

 Did you like this article?
 Have any questions?
 Please feel free to comment below.